hackerschoolmty/Rails101/02/readme.md

 ### bin folder

 Contains all necessary scripts to run your application,  and that means that this directory contains the Rails script.
-This is the script that is run when you run `rails` command in the command line.
+This is the script that is run when you execute `rails` command in the command line.
 Take notice that the first argument you pass to that script determines the function Rails will perform.

 ### tmp folder